Sunday, April 30, 2006

 Wednesday, April 19, 2006

-So what is it, and how had I lived this long in ignorance of it?
+So what is green garlic, and how had I lived this long without knowing about it?
 Green garlic, also known as spring garlic, young garlic, baby garlic, and garlic shoots, is, claims Catherine, "a culinary secret."
-It is "immature garlic that hasn't yet developed its garlic bulb and has a much milder flavor than the mature bulbs, yet still has that distinct garlic flavor.
-It can be used in any recipe in place of regular garlic or leeks, and can be used raw or cooked."
-And, obviously, it can take the place of scallions, too.
+It is "immature garlic that hasn't yet developed its garlic bulb and has a much milder flavor than the mature bulbs, yet still has that distinct garlic flavor."

 What's Growin' On: 4/19/06